hyrfilm/skivvy/README.md

 * ... and more! ;)

 ### Documentation
+**NOTE:** The easiest way to gain understading of ways to use skivvy is to simply download the examples and _then_ look at the documentation.

+All examples as zip: https://github.com/hyrfilm/skivvy/raw/master/skivvy_examples.zip Or if you prefer to view them on github directly: https://github.com/hyrfilm/skivvy/tree/master/skivvy/examples

 #### optional config settings
 a skivvy testfile, can contain the following flags that changes how the tests is performed